Octophin/scute/readme.md

 # Hooks

-SCUTE makes use of various hooks that can be registered using the `registerHook` class.
+SCUTE makes use of various hooks that can be registered using the `registerHook` method on the class.
 This takes a hook name (string) and a function for that hook.
 For example:

 ```Python